-Here are a few of the key projects we’ll be pursuing this year …
+Here are some of the key projects are pursuing this year …

 Financial Accountability & Transparency—Where does our money go?
 Our team is working with accountants, attorneys, and canon lawyers to answer this basic question and others, such as: Who is on the diocesan Finance Council and how independent are they?
 Does your diocese publish independent financial audits?

 As part of the effort, we are compiling data on the publicly avaialble financial reports each diocese provides for its people.
 We also work with Michael Ryan, whose book Nonfeasance: The Remarkable Failure of the Catholic Church to Protect Its Primary Source of Income examines the failure to consistently protect Sunday collections and describes the methods that can provide such protection.
 (Nonfeasance is available by clicking this BOOKS link and then clicking the Nonfeasance icon (it's on the top row at the right).

 You can find additional readings and information on Mr. Ryan's church security site.
 Also available are draft guidelines from VOTF for diocesan finance councils and parish finance councils.

 Roles for Women in the Church—When will our Church open the door to women deacons?
 Pious assurances aside, we all know women remain “behind the curtain” in the Church, not validated in their own pastoral charisms.
 Restoring the female diaconate is a start, and that’s where we’ll focus our attention: educating Catholics about a tradition lost and sorely needed in the Church today.
 Please read VOTF's white paper, Women Deacons: How Long Will It Take the Church to Open This Door, and you'll find a useful bibliography by clicking here.